 Retention Metrics in the Google Play Store Console

 In the acquisition report on the Google Play Console, you can find a couple of metrics that look like retention metrics.
-However, these metrics are not appropriate for determining the retention rate, because they do only state the number of users that have not uninstalled the app yet.
+However, these metrics are not appropriate for determining the retention rate, because they only state the number of users that have not uninstalled the app yet.
 But they do not indicate whether these users have opened the app and interacted with it or not.
 Thus, you should not use them to validate your users’ retention.

 3rd Party Tools for Measuring Retention